ZackMattor/clipper/README.md

 ## Clip Extractor

-TypeScript CLI for carving dialogue clips out of the videos stored under `src_media/`.
+TypeScript/Nest service for carving dialogue clips out of the videos stored under `src_media/`.
 The workflow relies on `.srt` subtitle files to locate a keyword/regex, linearly interpolates to isolate the smallest possible spoken window for each hit, then copies that window (plus a configurable buffer) with `ffmpeg`.

 ### Prerequisites